CodeLikeAGirl29/dog-api-img/README.md

 # **The Woof Guide 🐾**

-Welcome to **The Woof Guide**, the ultimate destination for dog lovers and curious canines alike! 🐕 Dive into the fascinating world of dog breeds, explore random dog images, and discover all there is to know about our four-legged friends.

----

 ## **Features** 📽️
 - 🐶 **Random Dog Generator**: Get a surprise dog image and its breed with just a click.
 - 🔍 **Breed Lookup**: Type a breed name and get its image instantly.